Table of Contents

 The heavy phase paring disc impeller’s location is above the gravity disc inside the disc centrifuge bowl.
-It is in a chamber within the upper chamber cover or small lock ring.
+It is in a chamber within the upper chamber cover or the small lock ring.
 The disc centrifuge bowl section below shows the exact location of this impeller.

 As indicated by arrows in the drawing, the separated water accumulates in the water space in the bowl.
-The water gets pushed by incoming, separated water to travel through space between the top disc and bowl hood into the upper chamber.
+The water gets pushed by incoming, separated water to travel through the space between the top disc and bowl hood into the upper chamber.

 There are crevices and ribs within the chamber cover.
 The sludge particles tend to get stuck in these crevices and potentially start building up in the upper chamber.
-The vanes within the impeller have sharp corners where similar sludge particles can buildup.
+The vanes within the impeller have sharp corners where similar sludge particles can build up.

-Thus the sludge particles carried by the separated water phase can buildup and block the paring chamber cover and the water paring disc.
+Thus the sludge particles carried by the separated water phase can build up and block the paring chamber cover and the water paring disc.

-This excess water in the separated oil phase is due to the clogged water paring disc’s inability to pump out all the separated liquid.
+This excess water in the separated oil phase is due to the clogged water-paring disc’s inability to pump out all the separated liquid.
 The water then builds up in the water chamber and starts to escape with the separated oil.

 There are mechanical symptoms of the upper chamber cover being clogged with sludge.
-The primary indication is a longer startup time and a noticeable higher current drawn by the centrifuge motor, which is a clear sign of some resistance to the bowl rotation.
+The primary indication is a longer startup time and a noticeable higher current drawn by the centrifuge motor, a clear sign of some resistance to the bowl rotation.

-This resistance could be due to the packed rotating chamber cover coming in contact with the stationary water paring disc through the built-up sludge.
+This resistance could be due to the packed rotating chamber cover coming in contact with the stationary water-paring disc through the built-up sludge.
 This phenomenon is known as ‘bridging.’

-As indicated in the symptoms above, a blocked water paring disc will prevent the separated water from exiting the bowl through its designed path.
+As indicated in the symptoms above, a blocked water-paring disc will prevent the separated water from exiting the bowl through its designed path.
 The water then starts coming out with the separated oil phase.
 The water contaminates the clean oil phase.

 A much more severe issue is ‘bridging.’
 If bridging occurs during the centrifuge operation, the instant contact between the rotating and stationary parts will lead to a sharp resistance to the rotating bowl.
 We have heard of the catastrophic failure of centrifuges under such circumstances.

 It is conceivable for the entire transmission of the centrifuge to break apart during an extreme reverse torque event on the gear train caused by ‘bridging.’
-Therefore the operator needs to inspect the upper chamber cover periodically and consider changes to the process to eliminate the possibility of ‘bridging’ under any circumstances.
+Therefore, the operator needs to inspect the upper chamber cover periodically and consider changes to the process to eliminate the possibility of ‘bridging’ under any circumstances.

 A thorough visual inspection to look for scratches due to surface contact is also highly recommended.

-The introduction of chemicals can help flocculation of colloidal solids.
+The introduction of chemicals can help the flocculation of colloidal solids.
 This remedy is worth considering if the process water has significant amounts of suspended solids.